Checking to make sure that the TB medicines are not changing the effectiveness of the medicines used to treat the HIV infection.

 Treatment of active TB in people with HIV infection

 People who are infected with HIV take a combination of four medicines daily for 2 months to treat active TB.
 This is followed by two medicines daily for the next 4 months.1

 Appropriate treatment should last for at least 6 months.
 Treatment may go on longer if tests show that TB-causing bacteria are still present in sputum or in other areas of the body.

-use another medicine instead of rifampin, which can lower the effectiveness of some medicines used to treat HIV infection.
+Doctors may use another medicine instead of rifampin, which can lower the effectiveness of some medicines used to treat HIV infection.

 In this article

 This information is not intended to replace the advice of a doctor.